DollyGt/mystatic_project/README.md

 # Testing

 This wesite consist of only one form, that is, the contact form.
 Should the user attempt to submit incorrect email address or empty form, there would be met with an error message indicationg that the email address is incorrect or that the method is invalid.
-In any case, the form will not get submitted.
+In any case, the form will not get submitted otherwise the form work work correctly as intended.

 # Deployment